 Dev and Prod Workflows

-We also define here a boolean variable prod, which indicates whether we are in production mode.
-Here we assume that the env var "ENVIRONMENT" will be set to "PROD" in the production environment.
+Teams using Kubetorch frequently use environment variables to specify whether code is running in production mode.
+For instance, here, we'd assume that the env var "ENVIRONMENT" will be set to "PROD" in the production environment / CI.

 import os prod = os.environ.get("ENVIRONMENT") == "PROD"